 Getting started with Dutch ovens is easy.
 Just remember to carry your handbook for guidance.

 Enameled Dutch ovens are most preferred for baking in the kitchen environment as they have non-stick properties.

 Some people use charcoal and a seasoned Dutch oven to bake bread while spending time in the great outdoors.
-Briquettes or coals are placed underneath the oven and on the top to recreate bakers’ oven conditions.
+Briquettes or coals are placed underneath the oven and on the top to recreate the bakers’ oven conditions.

 Seasoned Dutch ovens are made of cast iron with an inner lining called patina.
 The more you use it, the more the patina or seasoning grows.